csc-training/geocomputing/python/puhti/README.md

 * Log in to Puhti web interface: https://puhti.csc.fi
 * Start a `Login node shell`
 * Create a folder for yourself:
-    * Switch to your projects scratch directory and further int the students directory: `cd /scratch/project_200xxxx/students` (fill in your project number for x)
+    * Switch to your projects scratch directory and further int the students directory: `cd /scratch/project_200xxxx/students`
-    * Create new own folder:`mkdir cscusername` (replace cscusername with your username)
+    * Create new own folder:`mkdir cscusername`
-    * Switch into your own folder: `cd cscusername` (replace cscusername with your username)
+    * Switch into your own folder: `cd cscusername`
     * Get the exercise material by cloning this repository: `git clone https://github.com/csc-training/geocomputing`
     * Switch to the directory with example files: `cd geocomputing/python/puhti`.
     * Check that we are in the correct place: `pwd` should show something like `/scratch/project_200xxxx/students/cscusername/geocomputing/python/puhti`.

-## Interactive job
+## Interactive job with Visual Studio Code

 Within an [interactive job](https://docs.csc.fi/computing/running/interactive-usage/) it is possible to edit the script in between test-runs; so this suits best when still writing the script.
 Usually it is best to use some smaller test dataset for this.

-### Jupyter

-If you want to start prototyping and testing in a Jupyter Notebook, you can start with an interactive Jupyter session.
-Choose **Jupyter** from the Puhti web interface dashboard or the Apps tab in the Puhti web interface.
-We can find one such prototype file for calculating the NDVI for one file in the materials called `interactive.py`.
-It introduces the packages and workflow for this lesson.

-* Settings for Jupyter:
-    * (Reservation: `geocomputing_fri`, only during course)
-    * Project: `project_200xxxx`
-    * Partition: `interactive` (`small` during course)
-    * Number of CPU cores: 1
-    * Memory: 3 Gb
-    * Local disk: 0
-    * Time: 1:00:00
-    * Python: geoconda
-    * Jupyter type: Lab (you can also try Notebook, based on needs and preferences)
-    * Working directory: `/scratch/project_200xxxx/students/cscusername`
-    * `Launch`

-* Wait a moment -> Connect to Jupyter
-* Jupyter opens up in the browser
-* Open folder with the exercise files from the left browser panel `/scratch/project_200xxxx/students/cscusername/geocomputing/python/puhti` and find the file `interactive.ipynb`.
-Execute each code cell one after the other with `Shift+Enter`.
-* End the session:
-   * Close the web tab
-   * In Active sessions view: `Delete`

-As mentioned, Jupyter is nice for prototyping and testing, however if we want to use this process as part of a larger script, or make it possible to more easily adapt the script to run on other files or calculate other vegetation indices, we need to generalize it and put the code in a Python script.
-This means for example to put parts into functions, so that they can be reused.
-You can find one such cleaned up and generalized script with much more comments in `00_interactive/interactive_single_core_example.py`.
-Let's take a look at it:

-### Interactive job with Python script

-We can open and look at the Python script from Puhti webinterface > Files tab, within Jupyter environment, Visual Studio Code application or the command line.
+We can open and look at the Python script from Puhti webinterface > Files tab, within Jupyter environment, Visual Studio Code (VSCode) application or the command line.

-#### Visual Studio Code

-Visual Studio Code or VSCode is a source code editor by Microsoft.
 In addition to being able to run the full script within Visual Studio Code, it also possible to run parts of a script step by step.

 * Start [Visual Studio Code](https://docs.csc.fi/computing/webinterface/vscode/) in [Puhti web interface](https://docs.csc.fi/computing/webinterface/).
     * Open VSCode start page from front page: Apps -> Visual Studio code